kkinnear/zprint/doc/reference.md

 You might wish to define several styles with different color-maps, perhaps, allowing you to alter the colors more easily.

-You cannot define a style and apply it in the same configuration pass, as styles are applied before the rest of the configuration in a options map.
+You can define a style and apply it in the same `.zprintrc` file or `set-options!` call, as the `:style-map` changes are processed before the `:style` changes.
+Both are processed before the remaining changes in the options map.

 ______
 ## :tab